geotools/geotools/docs/user/library/referencing/hsql.rst

 The plugin includes it's own copy of the EPSG database that has been converted from the original Microsoft Access.

-To use this plugin simply include it on your CLASSPATH.
+To use this plugin include it on your CLASSPATH.

 Database Creation
 ^^^^^^^^^^^^^^^^^